pedrualves/follow_me_and_i_follow_you_back.py/README.md

 4. answer the questions:
 - Please input your github login:
 - Please input your github access token:
-- Do you want Thanos to snap your fingers?(y/n)
+- Do you want Thanos to snap his fingers?(y/n)

 ## Github Access Tokens